 Mind in West Cumbria exists to promote the good health and wellbeing of local people.
-We aim to be the service of first choice for the provision of advocacy, mentoring and quality community based day services for the people experiencing mental ill health.
+We aim to be the service of first choice for the provision of support, mentoring and quality community based day services for the people experiencing mental ill health.

 We aim to promote and protect good mental health for all and treat people fairly, positively and with respect.
 We also work in collaboration with others, to deliver holistic and bespoke services for adults across West Cumbria, with experience of mental distress and learning disabilities.